csci-1301/csci-1301.github.io/labs/Char/readme.md

 125| }
 126| ~

-Note that the characters are divided in groups, and that there are 95 printable characters.
+Note that the characters are divided into groups and that there are 95 printable characters.

 # Converting Between Characters Representations